 It is not currently possible to apply for the one-time forgiveness program, at least until the Supreme Court decides on the case.
 The online application at StudentAid.gov currently says “Courts have issued orders blocking our student debt relief program.
 As a result, at this time, we are not accepting applications.”

 If you already applied for the program, the Department of Education says it will “hold your application.”
 We assume this means the application will remain valid until the matter is resolved in court — one way or the other.
 If the Supreme Court allows the program, we assume that the online application will be turned back on.

 Sign up for our free newsletter to stay up-to-date as more information unfolds.

 Watch out for scams

 If you’ve heard about the new student loan forgiveness program, you can bet that scammers have too.
 Know the signs of a student loan forgiveness scam, and remember this — no government or financial agency will contact you out of the blue and ask for your personal information.
 If you get an email, text, phone call or mail offer that asks for up-front fees, claims to instantly wipe out debt, or doesn’t come directly from a college, bank or government agency — it’s probably a scam.

 Federal student loan payments are still paused for everyone.

-At the same time as announcing the new student loan forgiveness, Biden also extended the existing student loan repayment pause through Dec.
-31, 2022.
-No one has been required to make federal student loan payments since the start of the COVID-19 pandemic, and this freeze will continue until Jan.
-1, 2023.
+The Biden administration has also extended the existing student loan repayment pause through at least “60 days past June 30, 2023,” or until the Supreme Court makes a decision — whichever comes first.
+No one has been required to make federal student loan payments since the start of the COVID-19 pandemic, and this freeze will continue for at least a few more months.